5.3 Main program of Deno

 Run command

 The run command in Deno serves the purpose of executing your program.
 Although the implementation of this command may appear straightforward, it actually undertakes numerous tasks behind the scenes.
-Let's delve into the mechanics of the run command and explore its inner workings.
+Let's look into the mechanics of the run command and explore its inner workings.

 pub async fn run_script(